matchuf/PWF_Gt-Hn-CR_LHCb_open-data/README.md

 In case you are having problems running the notebook from the conda environment, as an alternative you could try to run the notebook LHCb_Open_Data_Project_PWF_without-root.ipynb in google colab.
 Support material images and links might not load properly, but you could find all the material in the opendata-project-1.1 folder.

+You can find the new version of the code open-data-project-1.2.tar.gz, it includes notebooks for the conda environment version and also for colab version.
+It fixes some errors, thanks to Jorge Cibrian and Sergio Arguedas.

 ### Complementary Material

 [Slides of Gustavo Otero's talks about Standard Model of Particle Physics and CERN](http://users.df.uba.ar/gotero/PWF-2024/)